 Best for: International travelers who want to keep things as simple as possible.
 One card does it all.

 Those who want to earn rewards beyond travel should consider sticking with cash back rewards cards.
 Both Citi and Fidelity offer no-fee cards that offer 2% cash back everywhere (Citi Double Cash, and Fidelity Investment Rewards Visa).
-Optionally supplement with a card that offers no foreign transaction fees (Capital One QuickSilver, for example), and one or more cards with great category bonuses (see: Best credit card combos: Cash Back)
+Optionally supplement with a card that offers no foreign transaction fees (a Capital One cash back card, for example), and one or more cards with great category bonuses (see: Best credit card combos: Cash Back)

 Best for: Those who want to use rewards for things other than travel.